mahadt444/yellow-taxi-demand-forecasting/management_summary.md

 ### Why I chose XGBoost?
 XGBoost was selected for its:
 - Ability to model **non-linear relationships** and **complex feature interactions**
-- Scalability and fast training
+- Scalability and fast training feasible for the compute resources available with me
-- Good performance with **feature-rich time series data**
+- Good performance with **feature-rich time series data** which I included in my dataframe

 ###  Feature Engineering